-Application: Industrial automation, IoT, long range irrigation system, security systems and home automation.
+Application: Industrial automation, IoT, long-range irrigation systems, security systems, and home automation.

-Z-wave is a low power wireless communication technology specially designed for home automation.
-It is suitable for automated lighting controls and collect data from sensors wirelessly.
-Z-wave uses ISM spectrum below 1 GHz range.
+Z-wave is a low-power wireless communication technology specially designed for home automation.
+It is suitable for automated lighting controls and collects data from sensors wirelessly.
+Z-wave uses an ISM spectrum below the 1 GHz range.

-Z-wave is known as one of the simplest system due to its less complicated network protocol.
+Z-wave is known as one of the simplest systems due to its less complicated network protocol.
 It is designed to operate at lower data rates compared to Wi-Fi technology.